-Accounts Payable (AP) automation give companies, large and small, an easily implementable business advantage.
+Accounts Payable (AP) automation gives companies, large and small, an easily implementable business advantage.
 Some of the key benefits include time saved through faster invoice processing and cycle time approval as well as error reductions, money saved through on-time payments and elimination of duplicate payments, along with the ability to capitalize on volume rebates and opportunities for savings through early payment discounts.

 Yet, despite this dramatic return on investment, many companies are hesitant to make the switch to an AP automation software platform.
 Here, we’ll address five key misconceptions that may be holding your company back from applying a service that could deliver significant cost savings and efficiencies.